If you’re thinking about retiring in Portugal in 2024 – you’re making a wise decision!

 You can immediately access most of the same privileges as Portuguese nationals, although you can’t vote in national elections or run for office unless you become a Portuguese citizen (this is possible after five years of temporary residency).

-After spending three months in Portugal (or sooner if you like), you’ll need to show up at your local municipality office with your passport to register your presence in the country.
-At that point, you’ll normally receive a temporary residency certificate valid for five years.
+After spending three months in Portugal (or sooner if you like), go to your local municipality office with your passport to register your presence in the country.
+They’ll issue you with a temporary residency certificate (called the CRUE) that’s valid for five years.